Exploring Gradient Subspaces: Addressing and Overcoming LoRA's Limitations in Federated Fine-Tuning of Large Language Models: Methodology

 \subsection{Federated Fine-Tuning Using GaLore (FedFTG)}

-Based on our previous analysis,we have identified limitations in LoRA and the low-rank adapter tuning approach for LLMs in federated settings.
-To address these shortcomings, we advocate for direct averaging of model parameters, thus maintaining a near full-rank structure without the involvement of adapters.
-To make the method more parameter-efficient we follow upon the results from the JoMA paper \cite{tian2024joma} that states that we do not need to explicitly update the self-attention parameters since it is already implicitly incorporated in the lower layer of MLP weight.
+In previous sections, we highlighted the limitations of low-rank adapter tuning for LLMs in federated settings.
+We also demonstrated that using GaLore as an optimizer for local training offers superior generalization, improved memory efficiency, and better training performance overall.
+We refer to the JoMA paper \cite{tian2024joma} (Theorem 1 of the paper) that states that we do not need to explicitly update the self-attention parameters since it is already implicitly incorporated in the lower layer of MLP weight.
 Consequently, we focus on fine-tuning the lower MLP layers (\textit{project-up}) of the transformer neural network.
-(See Figure ).
-This is an important insight from Theorem 1 of the JOMA paper which we list below:
+This is consistent with Theorem 3, which addresses the scenario where the lower MLP layers are fine-tuned.
+Since the self-attention information is inherently captured within these lower MLP layers, and these layers typically exhibit lower generalization error in federated settings, we recommend focusing on fine-tuning only the lower MLP layers.
+To update the parameters in FedFTG, we utilize GaLore, as detailed in the previous section.
+The entire pipeline is shown in the figure \ref{fig-fedftg-final}.
+The complete FedFTG algorithm pipeline is detailed in the accompanying algorithm.
+FedFTG is an experimental setup that validates our theory against current SoTA LoRA approaches, addressing their low-rank learning constraints and training stability issues.